Wooden Herb Planter

 Home grown, fresh herbs taste the best by far, and here we have a selection of tasty English grown herbs in an attractive wooden planter.
 These culinary herbs will be at home on a sheltered patio or in a cool room.
 Freshly planted at our Sussex nursery, our wooden herb planters make the perfect plant for any chef or cooking enthusiast.

 Delivered very much as pictured, these tasty herb planters are always popular and with good reason.
-Presented in a dark brown burnt wood trough as pictured with 5 or 6 Sussex grown plants (depending on size) from a fresh seasonal selection including rosemary, oregano, thyme, Moroccan mint, basil, hyssop, curry plant, sage and marjoram.
-Please do make a note below if you have any preference otherwise we'll just pick and plant a nice selection for you on the day.
+Presented in a dark brown burnt wood trough as pictured with 5 or 6 Sussex grown plants (depending on size).
+The exact selection does vary a little from week to week but we'll always choose a nice fresh seasonal selection from common culinary herbs like rosemary, oregano, thyme, lemon balm, mint, curry plant, sage and marjoram.

 Recipient delighted with gift.